Skip to Content

 • Approximately 5.7% of Islanders self-identify as being of African, Arab, Asian, Hispanic, or South Asian descent (14).
 These groups are at increased risk of developing type 2 diabetes (11).

-• There are 2,740 Indigenous Peoples in P.E.I, who face significantly higher rates of diabetes and adverse health consequences than the overall population (16).
-In addition to the risk factors that impact all people in Canada, the ongoing burden of colonization continues to influence Indigenous Peoples’ health.
+• There are 2,740 Indigenous people in P.E.I, who face significantly higher rates of diabetes and adverse health consequences than the overall population (16).
+In addition to the risk factors that impact all people in Canada, the ongoing burden of colonization continues to influence Indigenous peoples’ health.

 • P.E.I. has high rates of individual-level modifiable risk factors (17):